 - Vitamin K2 (menaquinones) is made by bacteria, the normal flora in the intestines.
 Bacteria in the intestines can also convert K1 into K2.
 Vitamin K2 supplements K1 from the diet to meet the body's requirements.

 Since the body is not able to produce a sufficient amount of vitamin K, a certain amount must be taken in through the diet.
+Adults need around 1 microgram a day of vitamin K for each kilogram of their body weight.
 It is present in a wide variety of foods, and the normal diet in the U.K. typically supplies enough.
 Examples of different foods that contain high amounts, often more than the Recommended Daily Allowance (RDA), include leafy green vegetables such as kale, collards, spinach, turnip greens, mustard greens, green leaf lettuce, and other vegetables such as broccoli, green onions, parsley, asparagus, Brussels sprouts, and cabbage.
 Other sources include dairy products, cereals, vegetable oils, and soybeans.
 K1 and K2, the types provided by the diet and produced by the body, are both fat-soluble and are stored in the body's fat tissue and in the liver.
 An adult typically stores about a week's worth of vitamin K.

 Interactions with the anticoagulant drug warfarin